 The alluring nature of ‘A Storm of Swords’ makes it create leverage over its reader when it changes pace.

-Also, ‘A Storm of Swords’ perfectly adds cause and effect into its storyline.
+Also, ‘A Storm of Swords’ perfectly adds cause and effect to its storyline.
 Unlike other stories where mistakes get overlooked, the story is critical of the mistakes its characters make.

 Catelyn’s error of sending Jaime back to King’s Landing became the move that ruined her son’s war.
 With Robb marrying Jeyne and killing Karstark, he doomed himself.